 Mortality of discarded octopus is expected to vary with gear type and octopus size.
-Mortality of small individuals and deep water animals in trawl catch is probably high.
+Mortality of small individuals and deep-water animals in trawl catch is probably high.
 Larger individuals may also have high trawl mortality if either towing or deck sorting times are long.
-Octopus caught with longline and pot gear are more likely to be handled and returned to the water quickly.
-Octopuses have no swim bladder and can survive out of water for brief periods.
-Large octopus caught in pots are typically very active and are expected to have a high survival rate.
+Octopus caught with longline and pot gear are more likely to be handled and returned to the water quickly, thus improving the probability of survival.
+Octopuses have no swim bladder and are not affected by depth changes, and can survive out of water for brief periods.
+Large octopus caught in pots were observed to be very active during AFSC field studies and are expected to have a high survival rate.
 Octopus survival from longlines is probably high unless the individual is hooked through the mantle or head.
 Observers report that octopus in longline hauls are often simply holding on to hooked bait or fish catch and are not hooked directly.
+At present, catch accounting for octopus uses the conservative assumption of 100% mortality for all octopus caught, whether retained or discarded.